-Street and thoroughfare typologies should be determined in relation to both multi-modal transportation needs and urban design guidelines for the uses and buildings that front onto them.
-Employing a "complete street" approach to the design of all streets and thoroughfares will provide the maximum opportunity of a balanced benefit to all modes.
-Ensuring that streets are constructed to include the appropriate widths for both travel and the parking lanes, along with bicycle and pedestrian facilities, as well as supporting streetscaping and green infrastructure elements such as street trees, landscaping, street fixtures, green infrastructure, etc. will all support the redevelopment goals of this plan.
+Streetandthoroughfaretypologiesshouldbedetermined in relation to both multi-modal transportation needs and urban design guidelines for the uses and buildings that front onto them.
+Employing a "complete street" approach to all streets and thoroughfares will provide the maximum opportunity of a balanced benefit to all modes.
+Ensuring that streets are constructed to include the appropriate widths for travel and parking lanes, bicycle and pedestrian facilities, and supporting streetscaping and green infrastructure elements such as street trees, landscaping, street fixtures, green infrastructure, etc. will all support the redevelopment goals of this plan.
 Clearly defining adequate on-street parking lanes is critically important.
 It will help reassure that if one parks their vehicle on-street, the vehicle will not likely be sideswiped and motorists do not need to mount the curbline to try to protect their vehicle.
 Today, on-street parking is not defined, creating a "free-for-all" situation with vehicles regularly parked on the sidewalk, compromising the safety of pedestrians and bicyclists.